mindlapse/deploy-mock-microservice-to-aws/README.md

 3. The project is cloned: `git clone https://github.com/mindlapse/deploy-mock-microservice-to-aws.git`

-4. The `terraform.tf` file in the root of the project is configured with Amazon access keys and SSH keys, the location of the Git repo containing your request/response samples for the [WireMock](http://wiremock.org/) server, and your preferred ec2 instance size.
+4. The `terraform.tf` file in the root of the project is configured with a user's Amazon access keys and SSH keys, with the location of the Git repo containing your request/response samples for the [WireMock](http://wiremock.org/) server, and with your preferred EC2 instance size.

 ## Launch